azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 1. It is not clear if we should be using the Bot Framework for our request forwarding or something else?

     The Bot Framework is intended for building chat bots that integrate with existing services such as text/sms, Skype, Slack, and Office 365---on its own it does not provide a chat messaging framework.
-In AdventureWorks' case, they are looking for an in-house chat solution, so the Bot framework would not be an appropriate solution for that requirement.
+In First Up Consultants' case, they are looking for an in-house chat solution, so the Bot framework would not be an appropriate solution for that requirement.
 However, Bot Framework is appropriate for the Q&A bot capabilities they have asked for, so it’s used in conjunction with the in-house chat solution.

 2. We do not want to build our own machine learning models in order to detect the sentiment of chat in real time

-    By using the Text Analytics API, AdventureWorks is able to leverage a field tested, performant text sentiment model that requires only invocation by web service call.
+    By using the Text Analytics API, First Up Consultants is able to leverage a field tested, performant text sentiment model that requires only invocation by web service call.

 3. Can we really build a real-time, intelligent chat solution entirely in Azure?